 Industrial Nameplate Inc. achieves their ISO 9001:2015 Quality Certification.

 A Multicam Apex3R CNC routing machine revolutionizes the entire production process to convert all manual fabrication into automated production.

-Nicole Swanton, Daughter of Lynn Lanser takes over as President of Industrial Nameplate Inc. and Top Dog as the 3rd generation Owner.
+Nicole Swanton, daughter of Lynn Lanser, takes over as president of Industrial Nameplate Inc. and Top Dog as the third generation owner.